-- Then when you’re almost done it will ask if you’d like to launch the Bitnami stack: Y
+Then when you’re almost done it will ask if you’d like to launch the Bitnami stack:

-4. When the module has finished installing we would like to add our domain to the newly installed directory, this will require the following command:
+4. When the module has finished installing you will want to add your domain to the newly installed directory, this will require the following command:

 $ sudo ~/apps/YOUR_NEW_WORDPRESS_FOLDER/bnconfig --appdomain YOUR_DOMAIN_NAME